UNSW-oceanography/NRS-temperature/README.md

 #### load_netCDF.m

 This is a function that loads in all data variables and metadata from a NetCDF file.
-But keep in mind that this function uses 'eval', which although useful in this instance, is not generally recommended by Mathworks.
+But the user should keep in mind that this function uses 'eval' which is not recommended by Mathworks.